-The frame models are the most widespread of these macro-models and are based on a discretization of the wall through macro-elements.
-They consider the walls as an idealized frame, in which rigid nodes connect deformable elements (Figure 7) [35].
-The piers are the elements which discharge the loads to the ground and their failure causes the collapse of the wall; on the contrary, the spandrels - vertically aligned with the openings - influence the behaviour of the wall in relation to the degree of coupling with the piers without directly causing the collapse.
+The so-called frame models are the most commonly used macro-models and are based on a discretisation of the walls using the macro-elements.
+Here, the walls are regarded in terms of an idealised frame, in which rigid nodes connect the deformable elements (Figure 7) [35].
+Meanwhile, the piers are the elements that discharge the loads to the ground, and their failure causes the collapse of the wall, while, in contrast, the spandrels – which are vertically aligned with the openings – influence the behaviour of the wall in relation to the degree of coupling with the piers without directly causing the collapse.